JuIioCesar/CurriculumVitae/README.md

 Some of his responsibilities inside Globant are:

-- Stay up to date with state of the art technology trends to propose new features and provide value and innovative solutions to our customers
-- Conduct technical reviews, audit projects and ensure best practices are followed.
-- Participate in the hiring and interviewing process of technical profiles.
 - Propose innovative solutions to current technical problems.
 - Define architecture strategies and implementations.
 - Contribute on open and closed source proyects.
-- Share company culture with team mates.
-- Propose business cases to the client.
 - Build and propose new features.
+- Conduct technical reviews, audit projects and ensure best practices are followed.
+- Task Estimation.
+- Stay up to date with state of the art technology trends to propose new features and provide value and innovative solutions to our customers
+- Participate in the hiring and interviewing process of technical profiles.
+- Propose business cases to U.S. clients.
 - Give tech talks inside Globant.
-- Direct U.S. client exposure.
-- Task Estimation.
+- Share company culture with team mates.

 **iOS Developer, Global Human Services, Mexico City — 2014**